After reading Chris Penner's blog post on Conway's Game

 tabulate :: (Fin n -> Bool) -> Vect (Fin

-, which uses that query function to generate the
+N) Bool, which uses that query function to generate the

-complete new state in a Vect (Fin n)
+complete new state in a Vect (Fin n).

 Lets use equational reasoning to walk through a small example of

-where we pass in a function to extract the element
+extend where we pass in a function to extract the element

-at the current index and apply not
+at the current index and apply not to it.
+We can use that

 to create a small example where we walk through all the